McNamara84/elmo/README.md

 - Always up-to-date controlled vocabularies through regular automatic updates.
 - Easy input of authors and contributors using ORCID preload.
 - Submitting of metadata directly to data curators.
+- Authors can be sorted by drag & drop

 ## Installation